 These dedicated volunteers will play a critical role in the protection of natural resources in the California State Parks.
-Volunteers may be asked to assist with variety of hands-on jobs like exotic plant removal or relocations, trail maintenance and constructions, beach cleanups, habitat restorations and even native plant nurturing and enhancement projects.
+Volunteers may be asked to assist with variety of hands-on jobs like exotic plant removal or relocation, trail maintenance and construction, beach cleanups, habitat restorations, and even native plant nurturing and enhancement projects.

 With something always on the list to do, to add to the overall welfare of the park, the Natural Resource Protection volunteer is a great position for someone who likes to stay busy and work with nature!